cse-sim/cse/doc/README.md

 - (optional) for compression of HTML/CSS, a recent version of [Node.js]
 - a recent version of the [Ruby] programming language (we are using Ruby 2.0.0p648)
 - (optional) an internet connection (for installing node dependencies)
+- the git version control manager (we are using 2.10.2)

 For PDF generation, Pandoc creates LaTeX which is further processed to PDF.
 For Windows, [MiKTeX] is recommended.
 For Mac OS and Linux, please follow the instructions for recommended (La)TeX systems at [Pandoc's Install] page.
 Note that to build the PDF, you must change the value of the "build-pdf?" key to true in the `config.yaml` file in this directory.
 This configuration file is discussed more below.